 This time of year, food banks and food pantries across the United States help millions of families share holiday meals.
 With so many families in need, hosting a food drive at your office, church or school can be a great way to help keep their shelves stocked and raise awareness about hunger in your community.

 Before you start asking everyone you know to contribute their canned goods, here are three things to keep in mind when planning your holiday food drive:

 Your holiday food drive can inspire others to get involved in the fight against hunger.
-If you’re hosting a holiday get together, ask your local food bank what items they need and asks your guests to bring one item from that list.
-Don’t forget to ask your employer to help sponsor a food drive and see if they’ll offer an incentive to other employees who participate like a raffle prize or a casual dress day.
+If you’re hosting a holiday get-together, ask your local food bank what items they need and invites your guests to bring one thing from that list.
+Don’t forget to ask your employer to help sponsor a food drive and see if they’ll offer an incentive to other employees who participate, like a raffle prize or a casual dress day.
 They can also help you make sure that donated food is still within its expiration date and undamaged.
-Don’t forget to thank everyone at the end of the food drive by sharing a photo of all your donations.
+Finally, don’t forget to thank everyone at the end of the food drive by sharing a photo of all your donations.

 Bonus tip: Carry the holiday spirit into the new year by giving back

 Sadly, hunger isn’t just a problem facing families during the holidays.
 After the holidays, many food banks struggle to find enough volunteers and dedicated supporters to get food to every family in need.
 You can help throughout the year by becoming a regular volunteer or making a monthly donation to Feeding America or your local food bank.

 Whether you choose a traditional or virtual food drive, you make a big difference this holiday season.
 No one should go hungry in America – especially during the holidays.